Everyplace in Kansas – S

 Saviersville Wyandotte Lost Town 1867-1868 The post office was open for less than a year.

-Savonburg Allen Extinct Town 1879-1998 Still has numerous homes, several old business buildings, an active church, and a population of 74.
+Savonburg Allen Extinct Town 1879-1998 This small town still has numerous homes, several old business buildings, an active church, and a population of 74.

 Saw Qaw (Osawkie?)
 Jefferson Lost Town